Butternut Squash Pie Recipe

 Make the butternut purée

 • Cut the butternut squash in half, scoop out the seeds, and place the squash flesh side down on a baking tray.
 It helps to line the tray with baking paper.
-Roast at 375°F / 190°C / 170°C Fan assisted oven for an hour.
-Take out and allow to cool.
+Roast at 375°F (190°C / 170°C Fan) for an hour.
+Take it out and allow to cool.

-• When room temperature, peel the skin off — a potato peeler works a treat.
-Next, blend the squash into a purée using a food processor or a stick (immersion) blender.
-You'll need about four cups of butternut squash purée for this recipe.
+• When at room temperature, peel the skin off.
+A potato peeler works for this, but a knife can help.
+Next, blend the squash into a purĂ©e using a food processor or a stick (immersion) blender.
+You'll need about four cups of butternut squash puree for this recipe.
+Place it in a large bowl.

 Make the Pie Crust

-• You can skip this step by purchasing a ready-made pie crust but it's worth the extra effort!
-Cut the butter into the flour and salt using two crisscrossing butter knives or a pastry cutter.
-The latter will save you hassle though.
-What you're aiming to do is mix the butter with the dry ingredients without melting it.
-It should have the texture of fine crumbs when you're finished.
+• Cut the butter into the flour and salt using two crisscrossing butter knives or a pastry cutter.
+The aim is to cut and mix the butter into the dry ingredients without melting it.
+When you're finished, it should have the texture of fine crumbs.

-• When it's ready, begin adding the cold water.
+• Begin adding the cold water a little at a time.
 Stir it into the mix until the pastry dough starts sticking together and cleaning the side of the bowl.

 Blind-bake the Pie Crust

-• To make sure that your crust is crispy, you'll need to 'blind-bake' it.
-Preheat the oven to 350°F / 175°C / 165°C Fan-assisted oven.
-Line the pie crust with a sheet of foil or baking paper, then pour three or four cups of hard, uncooked beans* (or rice) in.
-Bake in the oven for 12 minutes or until the crust has firmed up.
+• Next, blind-bake the crust to make it crispy.
+Preheat the oven to 350°F (175°C / 165°C Fan).
+Line the pie crust with foil or baking paper, then pour in three to four cups of hard, uncooked beans*.
+Bake in the oven for twelve minutes.

 Make the Pie Filling

-• In a bowl, beat the eggs with the spices, vanilla, and oil.
-Pour it into the pumpkin purée and stir well.
+• In a bowl, beat the eggs with the spices, vanilla, and oil using a whisk.
+Pour the mixture into the bowl of butternut squash purĂ©e and mix it together.
 Next, stir in the can of sweetened condensed milk and the cream.
-When it's blended, pour into the pre-baked pie crust.
+Mix it again until you have a smooth texture, then pour the filling into the pre-baked pie crust.

 Bake the Pie

-• Bake the pie at 350°F / 175°C / 165°C Fan-assisted oven for an hour or until the center is set.
-It may bubble or crack around the edges, but that adds to its charm.
-Cool it for at least 30 minutes before serving — you can serve it at room temperature or chilled.
-I like a nice dollop of cinnamon whipped cream served with mine.
+• Bake the pie at 350°F (175°C / 165°C Fan) for an hour or until the center is set.
+It may bubble or crack around the edges, adding to its charm.

 Video